 Exam & Evaluation

 Athletes will typically have swelling and fluid over the entire knee, not just the inner aspect or outer aspect.
 The swelling can be described as "like a water balloon" or "like a grapefruit" and should be apparent within the first 24 hours of the injury.
 On examination, a Posterior Drawer Test can be performed to check the stability of the PCL ligament.
 Basically the lower leg is pushed backwards at the knee to see if there is laxity present (see below).
 One must be careful on examination, in that a torn ACL may give the appearance of a falsely positive posterior drawer test.
 Many times a PCL tear is associated with other injuries, such as a meniscus tear or lateral collateral ligament tear.
 Although the diagnosis can be suspected on physical exam, an MRI is generally accepted as the appropriate test to confirm the presence of an PCL tear.
 It is important to determine if other structures are damaged, which could impact the stability of the knee and the treatment course.

 Posterior Drawer Test

-In general, the recommendation for a partial or complete PCL tear is a non-surgical approach.
-However, in cases where a high-level athlete has a complete tear with symptomatic instability surgery may be considered.
+In general, the recommendation for a partial or complete PCL tear is to non-surgical.
+However, in cases where a high level athlete has a complete tear with symptomatic instability surgery may be considered.
 Typically extensive physical therapy and rehabilitation will be needed with non-operative protocols returning 6 to 24 weeks depending upon the extent of tear.
 Of note, the athlete should limit bending of the knee to 90 degrees while activating their hamstring as this causes the highest stress to the PCL.
 Additionally, if the PCL is torn in conjunction with other structures leading to rotational instability surgical repair is typically recommended.

 Return & Sports Considerations